katrushenkov/katrushenkov.github.io/content/about.md

 +++
 title = "About"
 date = "2014-04-09"
-aliases = ["about-us","about-hugo","contact"]
+description = "about this site" slug = "about time" aliases = ["about-us","about-hugo","contact"]
 [ author ]
   name = "Sergey Katrushenkov"
 +++

-Hugo is the **world’s fastest framework for building websites**.
+Hugo22 is the **world’s fastest framework for building websites**.
 It is written in Go.

 It makes use of a variety of open source projects including: